 Reference Number Development (which requires development consent) No tification Method Minimum period 1.1 Single and 2 storey dwelling houses, alterations and additions to dwelling houses, carports, garages, outbuildings and swimming pools. a.
 Letter to adjoining owners and occupiers.
 14 days 1.2 Dual occupancies a.
-Letter to adjoining owners and occupiers 14 days 1.3 Multi dwelling housing Residential flat buildings Senior's housing a. b. c. d. e.
-Letter to adjoining owners and occupiers of five (5) properties either side of the development site, any other adjoining properties on the opposite side of the street.
-Plus surrounding owners and occupiers whose use or enjoyment of their land may be detrimentally affected by the development.
-Where the development application proposes to exceed the height limit specified in Council's planning instruments, letter to owners and occupiers within a 100 metre radius as a minimum.
+Letter to adjoining owners and occupiers 14 days 1.3 Multi dwelling housing Residential flat buildings Senior's housing a. b. c. d. e. f. a. application proposes to exceed the height limit specified in Council's planning instruments, letter to owners and occupiers within a 100 metre radius as a minimum.
 A notice published in a local newspaper circulating in the area of development.
 A notice placed on the Council's website.
 Exhibited at central library and branch library closest to development site.
 A sign placed on the land.
-21 days f. g.
-A sign placed on the land.
-Letter to public authorities which may have an interest.
+21 days f. g. development site.